dombrant/100-days-of-code/r1-log.md

 ### R1D22 (January 25th, 2018)
 I got a lot done today.
 I finished my project of testing Async/Await in both Node and the browser.
 It's a great new addition to JavaScript.
 I'll definitely be taking advantage of it going forward.

+### R1D23 (January 26th, 2018)
+Missed today.
+Got no coding in.
+No excuses, time to get it done these next few days and strengthen my habit of coding daily.

+### R1D24 (January 27th, 2018)
+Today I read Lee Robinson's [How Stripe Designs Beautiful Websites](https://www.leejamesrobinson.com/blog/how-stripe-designs-beautiful-websites/).
+It was a quick yet layered breakdown of the things big and small a wesbite like Stripe's homepage does.